elixir-sqlite/sqlite_ecto2/README.md

 * Look for errors or other failures under stress.

 This is by no means an exhaustive list.
 If you have other questions or concerns, please file issues or PRs.
 I do this in my spare time, so it may take me until I have time on an evening or weekend to reply, but I will appreciate any contribution.

+When participating in or contributing to this project, please observe the [Elixir Code of Conduct](https://github.com/elixir-lang/elixir/blob/master/CODE_OF_CONDUCT.md).

 ## A WARNING About OTP 19.0.x